Conference Services Assistant (CSA)

 - Not be on performance probation if employed elsewhere on campus.

-- Experience working collaboratively on a team or in groups and providing peer-to-peer education or direction.
+- Experience working collaboratively on a team or in groups.

-- Experience with professional customer service or related service.
+- Experience with customer service or related service.

 - Ability to adapt and be flexible to frequent requests or changing needs.